3.5 Traineeships and apprenticeships

 At the end of the apprenticeship, the apprentice must take an exam, which is an integral part of the internship and is taken before the expiry of the internship.
 For the duration of the internship, the employer must not cancel the employment contract to the apprentice, except in case of an employer’s termination procedure.

-However, no legal framework on traineeship exists in the Republic of North Macedonia.
-Traineeship is included in the Employment strategies and programs as a measure for increasing the employability of young people.
+The traineeship is included in the Employment strategies and programs as a measure for increasing the employability of young people.

 The trainings are intended for all unemployed persons registered at the Employment Service Agency as active job seekers.
 There are some exceptions in the target group for some of the training such as a minimum of primary education and unemployment up to 34 years of age with a minimum of primary education.